mvolkmann/blog/src/swift-ui.md

 // Alternatively, if the properties that can change are annotated with
 // the @Published property wrapper, changes will be published automatically. class Model: ObservableObject {
-    // The @Published property wrapper causes changes to be published.
+    // The @Published property wrapper causes changes in properties
+    // that are structs, not classes, to be published.
     @Published var dogs: [Dog] = []

     //private let logger = Logger()